 The Labrador was brought over to England by the 1800s by several English noblemen.
 Those breeds are now the English Labrador Retriever, they were bred more for being a show dog and companionship.
 Rather than their, American cousins who were bred for work.

 The English Labrador is shorter, stockier, thicker necked and more mellow than their American cousins.
 If you would like to know more about the differences between the English Labrador Vs. the American Labrador we have that article here!

-Poodles originally came from Germany as “duck dogs” but were brought over to France and became the thing to have!
-Due to its popularity, France made it, the national animal.
+Poodles originally came from Germany as “duck dogs” but were brought over to France and became the breed to own.
+Due to its popularity, France made it their national animal.

 - Weight- 45-65 pounds

 - Major Health Concerns- Elbow & hip dysplasia, Hypothyroidism, and Epilepsy